-ED1 TOTAL RoRE - notional gearing basis, including financing and tax - WPD Total
+RIIO-ED1 total RoRE - notional gearing basis, including financing and tax - WPD Total

-Figure SA-02.42 Forecast ED1 RoRE - WPD Total
+Figure SA-04.43 Forecast RIIO-ED1 RoRE - WPD Total

-Note on RoRE charts above: Incentive on connections engagement, Losses discretionary reward scheme, Network Innovation and Penalties and fines have a value of less than 0.0% and are therefore not shown above.
+Note on RoRE charts above: Incentive on connections engagement, Losses discretionary reward scheme, Network Innovation and Penalties and fines have a value which rounds to 0.0% and are therefore not shown above.

-Total RoRE may not match the sum of the individual components due to rounding to the nearest 0.1% Data source: WPD's draft 2020/21 RFPR submission
+Total RoRE may not match the sum of the individual components due to rounding to the nearest 0.1% Data source: WPD's 2020/21 RFPR submission

-- 6.7.
-WPD's forecast RIIO-ED1 RoRE returns reflect: - Our stable financing structure over the RIIO-ED1 period, with levels of gearing kept close to Ofgem's notional level of 65%.
-The average gearing for the WPD DNOs for RIIO-ED1 is forecast to be 60.5% over the RIIO-ED1 period. - Our consistent investment in the network.
-WPD's RoRE returns above the 6.4% allowed return on equity are largely driven by rewards under Ofgem's performance incentives, rather than our failure to spend our cost allowances; at the close of 2020/21, on a WPD Total basis our expenditure is 2% below our Totex allowances for RIIO-ED1 to date, and we forecast that Totex will remain slightly under the costs we included in our RIIO-ED1 Business Plan, resulting in a 0.1% RoRE benefit in the WPD Total chart above. - Our better than target network performance; our excellent network availability in RIIO-ED1 to date is reflected in our RIIO-ED1 total RoRE returns of 1.5% under the Interruptionsrelated Quality of Service (QoS) incentive on a WPD Total basis. - Our voluntary return of £95.2m of unspent forecast regulatory Totex allowances associated with curtailed rail electrification projects in RIIO-ED1, with a WPD Total RoRE impact of -0.3%. - The absorption of costs associated with WPD's establishment of a DSO. - The expenditure WPD has made supporting 92,000 fuel poor customers to make £37 million of annual savings since 2015/16. - The impact of WPD's cost of debt allowance being £174 million lower than the Slow Track equivalent, with a WPD Total RoRE impact of -0.6%.
+6.7.
+WPD's forecast RIIO-ED1 RoRE returns included in our July 2021 RFPR submission reflect:

+- Our stable financing structure over the RIIO-ED1 period, with levels of gearing kept close to Ofgem's notional level of 65%.
+Based on our July 2021 RFPR submissions, the average gearing for the WPD DNOs for RIIO-ED1 is forecast to be 60.5% over the RIIO-ED1 period. - Our consistent investment in the network.
+WPD's RoRE returns above the 6.4% allowed return on equity are largely driven by rewards under Ofgem's performance incentives, rather than our failure to spend our cost allowances; at the close of 2020/21, on a WPD Total basis, our expenditure is 2% below our Totex allowances for RIIO-ED1 to date, and we forecast that Totex will remain slightly under the costs we included in our RIIO-ED1 Business Plan, resulting in a 0.1% RoRE benefit in the WPD Total chart above. - Our better than target network performance; our excellent network availability in RIIO-ED1 to date is reflected in our RIIO-ED1 total RoRE returns of 1.5% under the Interruptionsrelated Quality of Service (QoS) incentive on a WPD Total basis. - Our voluntary return of £96.7 million (nominal prices) of unspent forecast regulatory Totex allowances associated with curtailed rail electrification projects in RIIO-ED1, with a WPD Total RoRE impact of -0.3%. - The absorption of costs associated with WPD's establishment of a DSO.

+- The expenditure WPD has made supporting 92,000 fuel poor customers to make £37 million of savings since 2015/16. - The impact of WPD's cost of debt allowance being £178 million (nominal prices) lower than the Slow Track equivalent, with a WPD Total RoRE impact of -0.6%.
 As part of WPD's Fast Track settlement our cost of debt allowance uses a 10 year trailing average cost of debt index, which differs from the Slow Track approach. - Further shortfalls on the cost of debt allowance.
 Further to the difference from the Slow Track cost of debt, even on a Slow Track basis, the cost of debt allowance is significantly below WPD's actual cost of debt.
-Over the RIIO-ED1 period, WPD anticipates a shortfall on its cost of debt allowance compared to actual cost of debt of £303m on a WPD Total basis.

-• As a result of the underfunding of WPD's cost of debt, a significant proportion of WPD's total earned equity return is therefore being used to fund interest payments.
-The impact of this is that WPD's shareholders are funding £303m of interest payments which should have been covered by Ofgem's cost of debt allowance.
+Over the RIIO-ED1 period, WPD anticipates a shortfall on its cost of debt allowance compared to actual cost of debt of £305 million (nominal prices) on a WPD Total basis. - As a result of the underfunding of WPD's cost of debt, a significant proportion of WPD's total earned equity return is therefore being used to fund interest payments.
+The impact of this is that WPD's shareholders are funding £305 million of interest payments which should have been covered by Ofgem's cost of debt allowance.